 - The personal disadvantages: Missing exploring the aisles, less likely to visit other stores due to subscription loyalty.

 - The broader benefits: Still shopping at a local business, extra work supports increased local in-store employment (may not be the case in all areas).

 - The broader disadvantages: Less interaction in store/community, may risk centralisation, less likely to support to other local shops when shopping from home.

 This post was written years before the COVID-19 pandemic skyrocketed interest in online shopping, click-and-collect, and home delivery.
-Suddenly shopping safely outweighs all other factors for many households.
+Suddenly, shopping safely outweighs all other factors for many households.
 If you have access to a reliable home shopping service, shop safer.
 Include a note on your order thanking essential workers for everything they continue to do for the community.
-If carefully shopping in store, be safe, be kind, and say thank you.
-You can find New Zealand’s COVID-19 Safe Shopping guidance on the government’s Unite against COVID-19 website.
+If shopping in store, stay safe, be patient, and remember to say thanks to the staff keeping the community supplied.

 Quality and Convenience

 Quality has always been great.
 I think this is essential for suppliers looking to maintain happy customers, but even more so when they are selecting your food items.
 Trust is key.
 Quality was my number one concern about trying grocery delivery.
 My experience has always been positive.

 Unless an item has been omitted due to availability (in which case, it isn’t charged), completeness has been great.
 Occasionally, an item is unavailable during picking.
 The local shop is exceptional about making quality/quantity substitutions (an option with buyer permission).
 Substitutions have actually helped us discover some great new products.
 Win win!